rytsikau/ee.Yrewind/README.md

 To download the time interval from 3 hours ago to 2 hours ago:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -start=-180

-To record 1 hour of live stream with a 2 hour delay:
+To record 1 hour of livestream with a 2 hour delay:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -start=+120

 To download the time interval from the first currently available moment: